1 DPO: What to Expect at the Start of Your Two-Week Wait

 Well, there’s no single answer to this question.

-Every pregnancy journey is different ‒ some women can have pregnancy symptoms at 1 day post ovulation, while others feel nothing until their positive pregnancy test, or even after then.
+Every pregnancy journey is different ‒ some women can have pregnancy symptoms after implantation, while others feel nothing until their positive pregnancy test, or even after then.

 Can you take a pregnancy test at 1 DPO?